 I know you probably don’t believe me when I say it’s not that hard to make … but you have to trust me!
 If you follow my tips below, you CAN make decent mochi ice cream even at the first try!

 - Keep your kitchen cool when you are working with ice cream.

-- Use generous amount of potato/corn starch on your hands and working surface to prevent sticking.
+- Use a generous amount of potato/corn starch on your hands and working surface to prevent sticking.

 - Use a cookie cutter (or small bowl) to cut out mochi into a round shape.
-Round shape (instead of square cut) seals the mochi neatly and avoid excess amount of mochi on the bottom.
+A round shape (instead of square cut) seals the mochi neatly and avoids an excess amount of mochi on the bottom.

 - And here’s the secret tip!
 Wear thin latex gloves to insulate warm hands from ice cream and to prevent your hands from sticking to mochi.